 For more heavy-duty, detailed editing, here’s a tutorial on how to edit a music video in Adobe Premiere Pro:

-Here are three important rules to remember while editing to music:
+Pro Tip: Check out this video for three important rules to remember while editing music

 Here are some tips to edit your music video: